I have put together 7 of the best ways to add texture to a room to pull a whole look together.

 Fall Home Tour

-Adding pillows is pretty much a no-brainer way to add texture, but did you ever think about using pattern to add texture too?
+Adding seasonal pillows is pretty much a no-brainer way to add texture, but did you ever think about using pattern to add texture too?

 Unexpected Color And Mixing Patterns In The Basement Family Room